mjwhitta/goDLL/README.md

 functionality (e.g. mutex to prevent multiple executions), that's an exercise left for you.
 Additionally, while there exist exports to use with `regsvr32` and `rundll`, it is recommended to remove what you don't need and add exports unique to your use-case.
+See [mpcmdrun.go.ref](./redteam/mpcmdrun.go.ref) for examples that work with `MpCmdRun.exe` (loads `mpclient.dll` from the same directory).